Fringe performer receives support from top comedians after one person turns up at her show

-Edinburgh Fringe: Comedians Dara O'Brien & Jason Manford support one-woman show after one audience member turns up
+Edinburgh Fringe: Comedians Dara O'Briain & Jason Manford support one-woman show after one audience member turns up

 Upset about the lack of an audience at her one-woman show ‘Sunsets’, actress and writer Georgie Grier took to X, formerly known as Twitter, yesterday with a photo of her crying, to say: “There was one person in my audience today when I performed my one woman play, ‘Sunsets’ at #edfringe.
 It’s fine, isn’t it?
 It’s fine…?”